agalindorcl/secws/lab200/lab200_network_encryption.md

 ### Configuring Network Encryption and Data Integrity

 It is possible to enforce Oracle Net encryption and set a data integrity algorithm by setting parameters in sqlnet.ora on the server side.
-Run the following commands from a terminal connection to the **secdb** server .
+Run the following commands from a terminal connection to the **secdb** server as **oracle**.

 ````
 [oracle@secdb ~]$ <copy>cd ~/HOL/lab02_network/</copy>